Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$: Results and discussion

-It is important to note that the upper two structural phase transitions are ferroelastic thus allowing for the control of the corresponding domains through strain.
-The $ Fm\bar{3}m \rightarrow P4/mnc $ transition is only an improper ferroelastic transition because the translation symmetry is also broken, but the $P4/mnc \rightarrow C2/c$ is a proper ferroelastic transition \cite{stokes1988}.
-The $C2/c \rightarrow P2_1/n$ transition is not ferroic, but the structural change accompanying the onset of magnetic order is again ferroelastic, see below.
+The upper two structural phase transitions are ferroelastic, see supplemental material~\cite{supplmat}, and this allows to control the corresponding domains through strain for both transitions.
+Note that the $ Fm\bar{3}m \rightarrow P4/mnc $ transition is an improper ferroelastic transition because the translation symmetry is also broken, whereas the $P4/mnc \rightarrow C2/c$ is a proper ferroelastic transition~\cite{stokes1988}.
+In contrast, the $C2/c \rightarrow P2_1/n$ transition at 77\,K is not ferroic, but the structural change accompanying the onset of antiferromagnetic order in zero magnetic field is again ferroelastic, see Sec.~\ref{mag}.